Berenddeperend/blog/src/blog/frosthaven-recap.md

 - An entire campaign of fighting crabs while listening to <a href="https://www.youtube.com/watch?v=LDU_Txk06tM" target="_blank">Crab Rave</a> remixes on Spotify. 🦀

+- Maartje saying "It's Britney, bitch" after delivering the killing blow to a boss.

 - Ramon staying a bit behind while we were chased by wolves.
 No worries though, the Drifter can catch up pretty easily with its walk bonuses.
 Unless a wolf would manage to bite his ankle and immobilize him.
 But that wouldn't happen, right?

 - Joost staying extremely far behind to gather some more XP and loot after we've practically finished the campaign.
 It turned out fine but it was a little risky.
 Had he died, we'd make him redo the campaign by himself.